aurangau/MMSP2026/README.md

 | $\beta$ = 0.01 | $\beta$ = 0.05 | $\beta$ = 0.1 |

 ## Ablation Study on the Exponentiation of Ringing Detection Ratio
-The Ringing Detection Ratio (RDR) may be defined as follows.
+The Ringing Detection Ratio (RDR) or $\alpha$ between a distorted image ($\tilde{I}$) and reference image ($I$) may be defined as follows.

 $$
 \alpha = \frac{|\tilde{Q} - Q|}{Q}
 $$

+This ratio measures the increase or decrease in sharpness of the distorted image with respect to the reference image.
+A higher $\alpha$ intuitively corresponds to more ringing or blur, whereas a lower value corresponds to little ringing or blur.
+This ratio can be used to construct a ringing map as given in the figure below.
+In this, the patch size for measuring $\alpha$ has been set to 4.
+The image size is 512 $\times$ 512.

+## Sharpness Informed Metrics

 ## Protocol Specifications